teks/squadron-commander/HOWTOPLAY.md

 The simulation starts out paused.
-Any time the simulation is paused, you can use the command line to examine the strategic situation, and issue orders to your ships, including repeatedly revising or replacing existing orders.
+Any time the simulation is paused, you can use the command line to examine the strategic situation, and issue orders to your ships, including repeatedly replacing existing orders with new ones.

 Once all your ships have orders, you can start the simulation running with `r`.
 It will simulate 24 hours of in-game time then pause again.
 Use eg `r 16` to